open-ephys/ephys-course/source/EEA/exday3.rst

   * Blue cable = '-' (reference) electrode  = Ring 1
   *	Red cable = '+' electrode = Tip

   3C.
-Attach your oscilloscope as shown:
+Attach your oscilloscope as shown below.
+Note that we are not using the Teensy:

   .. image:: ../_static/images/EEA/board_emg_picoscope.png
     :align: center